courros/hnco/README.md

 median performance (quartiles are also considered).
 They are ranked first per function then globally.

-- `hnco-benchmark-run.pl`: run the simulations
-- `hnco-benchmark-stat.pl`: collect the results and generate the report

-You will find an example of such an experiment under `experiments/benchmark/`.

 ### Dynamics

 The purpose is to study the dynamics of some quantity such as the maximum found so far.
-Each algorithm is run only once.
+Each algorithm is run only once on each function.

-- `hnco-dynamics-run.pl`: run the simulations
-- `hnco-dynamics-stat-maximum.pl`: collect the results and generate the report, for studying the maximum only
-- `hnco-dynamics-stat.pl`: collect the results and generate the report, for studying other quantities

-You will find an example of such an experiment under `experiments/dynamics/`.

 ### Parameter

-The purpose is to study the influence of some parameter on the performances of a set of algorithms applied to a set of functions.
+The purpose is to study the influence of some parameter on the performances of a given algorithm applied to a set of functions.

-- `hnco-parameter-run.pl`: run the simulations
-- `hnco-parameter-stat.pl`: collect the results and generate the report

-You will find an example of such an experiment under `experiments/parameter/`.

 ### Runtime

-The purpose is to study the runtime as a function of some given parameter of a set of algorithms applied to a set of functions.
+The purpose is to study the influence of some given parameter (e.g. bit vector size) on the runtime of a set of algorithms applied to a set of functions.
 The functions must have a known maximum and the algorithms must be able to find it in finite time.

-- `hnco-parameter-run.pl`: run the simulations
-- `hnco-runtime-stat.pl`: collect the results and generate the report

-You will find an example of such an experiment under `experiments/runtime/`.

 ## Requirements